sachinprasanna/aip-assignment3/README.md

 This repo contains the server-side(api) and client-side(app) code for the web application *MyDiary*.
 This project is built in Node.js, Express and EJS template engine.

-Development by Chhavi Negi for subject - Advanced Internet Programming, Assignment 3
+Developed by Chhavi Negi for subject - Advanced Internet Programming, Assignment 3

 -------------